ryancj14/ryancj14/_pages/bootcamp_ideas.md

 ### Conda

 I will add to the Python packages/environments page, to make it look good, include useful figures, and help the students use conda.
+I will also look at Symbiflow's make-env to see if I should add anything from there.
   * [My Previous Conda Notes]({{ site.baseurl }}{% link _pages/conda.md %})
   * [Python packages/environments Bootcamp Page Progress]({{ site.baseurl }}{% link _pages/conda_bootcamp.md %})